iyenal/jupyter-iframe-commands-dump/README.md

 // Initialize the bridge with your iframe ID const commandBridge = createBridge({ iframeId: 'your-jupyter-iframe-id' });

+// Wait for the bridge to be ready before executing commands await commandBridge.ready;

 // Execute JupyterLab commands
 // Example: Toggle the left sidebar await commandBridge.execute('application:toggle-left-area');